Open topic with navigation

 nuodbmgr restore database command to create a new database from your backup copy.
 The procedure is the same regardless of how you obtained the backup copy.
 That is, you can invoke

-nuodbmgr database restore on an archive created from a redundant storage manager, or a quiesced database or a running database by means of a hot copy operation.
+nuodbmgr database restore on an archive created from a redundant storage manager, or a running database by means of a hot copy operation.

 restore command takes a database name as an argument.
 Specify the name of the archive that was the result of copying the database's current state.